briananders/briananders.me/source/blog/How-Elipsis-Work.html.markdown

 published: true
 ---

-#Elipsis&hellip; How do they work&hellip; to me&hellip;

 I am one of those crazy guys that gets annoyed when someone uses the wrong there (there, their, they're) or its (it's, its).
-So, it only makes sense that when people use ellipsis wrong.
+So, it only makes sense that[READMORE] when people use ellipsis wrong.

 I should first cover what an ellipsis is.
 According to [The Punctuation Guide](http://www.thepunctuationguide.com/ellipses.html):